unbroken-dome/gradle-xjc-plugin/README.md

 | `encoding` | `String` | Encoding for generated Java files | `UTF-8` |
 | `docLanguage` | `String` | Desired language for Javadoc comments in generated code (e.g. `"en-US"`) | JVM's default `Locale` |

-### Remote schemas
+## Remote schemas

-If the schema can or should not be located in the local file system, place a file with the extension `.url` into `src/main/schema` which contains the URL of the remote schema (a WSDL for example).
+If the schema cannot or should not be located in the local file system, place a file with the extension `.url` into `src/main/schema` which contains the URL of the remote schema (a WSDL for example).

 Multiple URLs can be placed into one file, one URL per line.
 Alternativly multiple files with one line each can be used.

+The location of such URL listing files can be configured using the `urlSources` property of the `xjcGenerate` task.

 #### Example